Stocks rise, dollar wilts as investors strap in for Fed rate cut

 BONDS IN FOCUS

 Japanese government bonds have led a global debt selloff this week.
-Yields on 10-year JGBs have hit theirhighest point since mid-2007, while 30-year yields have hit record highs, after the Bank of Japan gave its strongest signal yet this week that rates were likely to rise this month.
+Yields on 10-year JGBs have hit their highest point since mid-2007, while 30-year yields have hit record highs, after the Bank of Japan gave its strongest signal yet that rates were likely to rise this month.

 The U.S. currency was under broad pressure on Friday, having steadied overnight after falling for nine straight sessions.
 The dollar index was down 0.1% to 99 - and down 0.5% for the week.